 In 1801 John Horrocks built himself a mansion in Lower Penwortham known as Penwortham Lodge or Hall.
 It was like his brother Samuel's house, built in the most up-to-date and fashionable style with all the rooms and facilities that a man with his money and status could afford.

-John Horrocks became very rich an important in his own lifetime.
+John Horrocks became very rich and important in his own lifetime.
 He became MP for Preston in 1803 and an advisor on the cotton industry to the government.
 When he died in 1804 he was believed to have a personal fortune of £750,000.
+He also transformed Preston by building mills close to the centre.
+Preston having been regarded as a gentrified administrative and market town changed and the balance of power swang from the local aristocrats, the Derby's, Lord Stanley, a Whig, to the industrialist Horrocks, a Tory.

-Samuel Horrocks was one of the most successful cotton manufacturers in Preston.
-His brother John Horrocks was the founder of the Horrockses company who made cotton yarn and cloth in Preston.
+Samuel Horrocks was one of the most successful cotton manufacturers in Preston taking over from his brother John Horrocks, the founder of the Horrocks company.

 Samuel Horrocks was born in Edgworth, near Bolton in 1766.